 Frequently Asked Questions (FAQ’s)

-Locate the appropriate issuing agency on your citation.
+Locate the appropriate issuing AGENCY on your citation.
 Detailed contact information for local ticketing agencies is listed in the table below.

-|Golden Heart Parking Services (formerly Fairbanks Parking Authority)||Fairbanks Parking Garage
+|Golden Heart Parking Services (formerly Fairbanks Parking Authority)||

-Eielson AFB Military Police
+|Ft.
+Wainwright Military Police; Eielson AFB Military Police||

-If your citation is marked correctable, you have an opportunity to show proof of insurance or correct the defect within 30 days of issuance of the citation.
+If your citation is marked correctable, you have an opportunity to show proof of insurance or correct the vehicle defect within 30 days of issuance of the citation.
 If you are unable to correct the citation within 30 days, you must request an extension at the City Clerk’s Office prior to your due date.

 For insurance-related violations, you must present a copy of your citation and proof that the vehicle was insured at the time of the offense to the City Attorney’s Office, 800 Cushman Street.
 When your citation has been marked corrected, return the corrected copy to the City Clerk’s Office.